AdobeDocs/analytics.es-ES/help/components/c-marketing-channels/c-overview-metrics.md

 Agregue una columna al informe.

-## First and last-touch metrics {#concept_68D9A50204304BA58C1F8013451E7853}
+## Métricas de primer y último toque {#concept_68D9A50204304BA58C1F8013451E7853}

-Los atributos de canal y de primer toque son atributos de canal que permiten ver cuántas participaciones (o datos de métricas como vistas de productos, ingresos y pedidos) resultan de la actividad de un visitante en el canal.
+El primer toque y el último toque son atributos de canal que permiten ver cuántas participaciones nuevas (o datos de métricas como vistas de productos, ingresos y pedidos) resultan de la actividad de un visitante en el canal.

 When a success event occurs, Analytics looks at the entire visitor's activity and history (back to the [visitor's engagement expiration](../../components/c-marketing-channels/visitor-engagement.md#topic_32ADFDB12D3A4F35843A4545AC97C49F)).
 Se anotan tanto el primer canal por el que entró el usuario, como el canal más reciente.
 A continuación, se otorga crédito del evento de éxito a los canales correspondientes.

 <!--

 <note>
   A first-touch value has a rolling expiration based on the frequency of a visitor returning to the site.
 This first-touch expiration resets whenever a visitor returns to the site.
 This effects reporting by causing first-touch values to persist longer than you might expect.
 For example, this can occur if an instance of an first-touch channel was created a year ago.
 Remove the values on the eVar in the admin console to reset.
 </note>

  -->